-Want to really get out on the water?
+Do you want to see the world from a whole new angle?
+Take to the water!
 Grab a kayak and go exploring.
-Kayaking is great exercise and gives you a low-to-the-water view that really immerses you in the experience.
-You will feel in harmony with the wildlife and the water as you glide through with each windmill stroke.
-Great for rivers, streams, rapids and lakes, kayaks are versatile watercraft that are lightweight and easy to transport.
+Kayaking is great exercise and gives you an intimate view that really immerses you in nature.
+Great for rivers, streams, rapids, and lakes kayaks are versatile watercraft that are also lightweight and easy to transport.
 A kayaking journey can be a tranquil outing on a placid lake or a white knuckle white water rafting adventure.
 Just strap one to your car and hit the road: a world of kayaking awaits!
+Here are Health Fitness Revolution’s top 10 health benefits of kayaking to get you ready to go.

 Weight loss: To move the kayak at about 5 mph is going to require about 0.1 hp of effort, which is going to burn about 400 calories per hour.
 And so, four hours of paddling is going to burn up about 1,600 calories!